 When someone visits your website we collect standard internet log information.
 We do this to find out things such as the number of visitors to your website.
 We collect this information in a way which does not identify anyone.
 Analytics information is helpful to website owners as it helps them gauge their site’s success.

 This is a third-party cookie and helps us track traffic across all hosted sites.
 This helps us to manage server load and ensure that our users’ websites are served up quickly.

-We understand that this is a convoluted process.
 We at Yola are also trying to understand the law and comply fully - but it is a lengthy process.
 The ICO has made the following comments about compliance: